RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 ## Installation

-_NOTE: [There is an issue installing](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode/issues/1) from Alcatraz at the moment.
-You can work around this by building it yourself.
-I'm working on fixing this._

 Build Time Analyzer is available through [Alcatraz - The package manager for Xcode](http://alcatraz.io/).

 If you rather compile it yourself, simply build the Xcode project and restart Xcode.
 The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 To uninstall, just remove the plugin from there (and restart Xcode).